 I was so inspired by all the dishes the chefs made, I decided to make a little dish of my own drawing from each of the chefs’ creations and from the bounty of bright green spring produce.
 That’s one of the things I love most about Barilla pasta, it’s such a great way to incorporate fresh, farm-to-table, seasonal ingredients into your daily life in an easy and approachable way.
 You don’t have to be a master chef to make a delicious produce-packed meal with pasta.
 It’s also super versatile, so I was able to incorporate a ton of the spring goodness from my garden into it, too (I’m looking at you, snap peas + parsley!)

 Okay, so the pesto spaghetti!
-I ended up making the pesto with a strong parsley base, inspired by the gorgeous fresh green parsley oil that Chef Diaz made.
+I ended up making the pesto with a strong parsley base, inspired by the gorgeous fresh green parsley oil that Chef Diaz made for the Barilla Master’s event.
 I also incorporated some traditional bits, like fresh basil, walnuts (although I toasted these guys to give the sauce a slightly nuttier flavor), olive oil, parmesan, and garlic.
 But I added one more extra-umami ingredient—some anchovies to bring the savory element of the pesto up a notch, taken from Chef Requena’s sauce.
 For the toppings on the pasta, I caramelized some spring onions (thanks for the inspo, Chef Marcelli!), and tossed those in, along with sautéed asparagus and fresh chopped snap peas (I left the little baby ones whole).
 To top it off, I sprinkled on a mixture of toasted breadcrumbs, toasted garlic, and fresh minced parsley.
 This was inspired by both Chef Lavin’s breadcrumbs topping, and the magical breadcrumb mixture Valentina Solfrini’s mom topped all her pasta with in Italy.
 Every day for lunch her mom prepared the family a different kind of pasta with produce from their garden; it was so nice having the family gather together in the middle of each day to share a delicious meal and spend time together.
 I love the way good food like pasta makes you feel connected to the people in your life.
 I hope you guys enjoy this pesto spaghetti and that it encourages you to share it with someone special, too!

 Top 5 Tips for Becoming a Master of Pasta